Cluster tilting vs. weak cluster tilting in Dynkin type A infinity: Introduction

 {\bf Theorem E. } {\em The subcategory $\sT$ is $d$-cluster tilting if and only if the corresponding set of $d$-admissible arcs $\fT$ is a $( d+2 )$-angulation of the $\infty$-gon which is either locally finite or has a fountain. }

-We defer the definition of ``$( d+2 )$-angulation of the $\infty$-gon'' and other unexplained notions to Definition \ref{def:arcs} and merely bring Figure \ref{fig:4-angulation} which shows part of a $4$-angulation of the $\infty$-gon with a fountain at $0$.
+We defer the definition of ``$( d+2 )$-angulation of the $\infty$-gon'' and other unexplained notions to Definition \ref{def:arcs} and merely offer Figure \ref{fig:4-angulation} which shows part of a $4$-angulation of the $\infty$-gon with a fountain at $0$.

 Note how the arcs divide the upper half plane into a collection of `quadrangular' regions, each with four integers as `vertices'.
 Some of the vertices sit at cusps.

 We end the introduction with a few remarks about the category $\sC$ which has been studied intensively in a number of recent papers \cite{FY}, \cite{HJ}, \cite{HJY}, \cite{J}, \cite{KYZ}, \cite{Ng}, \cite{ZZ}.
 It is determined up to triangulated equivalence by \cite[thm.\ 2.1]{KYZ}.
 It is a Krull-Schmidt and $( d+1 )$-Calabi-Yau category by \cite[rmk.\ 1 and prop.\ 1.8]{HJY}, and a number of other properties can be found in \cite[secs.\ 1 and 2]{HJY}.
 Theorems A and E are two reasons for viewing $\sC$ as a cluster category of type $A_{\infty}$, since they are infinite versions of the corresponding theorems in type $A_n$; see \cite[thm.\ 3]{T} for Theorem A and \cite[prop.\ 2.13]{M} and \cite[thm.\ 1]{T} for Theorem E. See also \cite{HJ} for the case $d = 1$.